Getting from New Delhi Airport

 Tickets are sold at the station ticket office and can only be paid for with cash.
 You will be given a paper ticket with a QR code that you scan at the turnstile when you enter the station.

 Tickets can also be paid by QR code via the DMRC Momentum mobile app (available at: Google Play / App Store).
-However, registration with personal details is required.
+However, registration with personal details is required and registration is possible only with an Indian phone number.

 The price is calculated according to the distance travelled.